luk400/vim-jukit/README.md

 * Converting .ipynb-files using the `jukit#SaveNBToFile()` function has only been tested with pdf and html output thus far, and there are cases where converting to pdf may fail (e.g. when an image in the notebook should by displayed using a hyperlink).
 * Every time you open the python shell using `jukit#PythonSplit()` with `b:inline_plotting=1`, matplotlib is automatically imported at the beginning (to specify the backend matplotlib should use).
 * Converting .ipynb file currently only works for files with notebook format v4+, older file versions must first be converted using `jupyter-notebook`
+* If you're using the python shell instead of ipython and need to indent empty lines in indented code blocks (e.g. function definitions) you may want to consider a plugin like [this very basic one](https://github.com/luk400/vim-emptyindent') I made a while ago since I didn't find anything like it.

 ## TODO

 [ ] Update second gif
+[ ] Get system specs where tested